 - Shuttle Bus: To reach another town outside of southern Bali, e.g. Ubud, buy a ticket at a travel agency for a shuttle bus.
-The main operator, Perama, provides services all over Bali from its office on Jalan Legian street in Kuta, about 3km south of the hotel by taxi.
-(15-minute drive).
+The main operator, Perama, provides services all over Bali from its office on Jalan Legian street in Kuta, about 3 km south of the hotel by taxi.

 Melasti Beach Resort & Spa – What’s Nearby?

 - Posers Pub – Very popular corner setting for pub grub, people-watching, and meeting new friends.
-450m south along the street.
-5-minute walk.
+500m south along the street.

-- The main shopping street is Jalan Legian, about 350m east (4-minute walk) of the hotel via narrow lanes.
+- The main shopping street is Jalan Legian, about 350m east of the hotel via narrow lanes.
 A more congregated and varied selection of places to eat, drink, and shop in comfort is at the world-class Beachwalk Shopping Center.
-South along the beachside road in Kuta, about 1.6km on foot (20-minute walk) or 5km by taxi (25-minute drive).
+South along the beachside road in Kuta, about 1.5 km on foot or 5 km by taxi.